burkkyy/csci429-project/script.md

 Well, looking at the graph its trival to see that we came pick a task with no dependencies to work on.
 Once done, we just repeat, picking tasks with no depencies until all tasks are done, and we are done.
 > animate picking tasks with no dependencies and doing the next one

+As for the time complexity of this approach, skipping over some details, if we are give a set of tasks, at each step in time we are simply searching for one task with no depencies.
+In a worst case, we could be seaching over all the tasks.
+So this naive approach is O(n), where n is the number of tasks

 -- pause

 But lets imagine now that we have a lot of tasks, too many for just us to handle.
 So we call another person, maybe a friend or sibling.
 Now that there are two people working on tasks, how should you divide up the tasks between you and your partner?